sanjanabhatnagar/Inferring-Exon-and-Intron-Metadata-from-.gff-file/README.md

 These files usually lack introns hence, intron coordinates need to be inferred from the exon coordinates.

-2. USING AGAT software TO INFER INTRON COORDINATES- It's pretty easy to install and can be found here -  https://github.com/NBISweden/AGAT This can be further added to the path variable and following script can be run agat_sp_add_introns.pl --gff [_.gff] -o [_introns.gff]
+2. USING AGAT software TO INFER INTRON COORDINATES-
+It can be found here -  https://github.com/NBISweden/AGAT This can be further added to the path variable and following script can be run agat_sp_add_introns.pl --gff [_.gff] -o [_introns.gff]